-This Geothermal Reservoir Engineering webinar is designed by Dr. Roland N. Horne to teach participants how to:
+This Geothermal Reservoir Engineering 4-day course is designed by Dr. Roland N. Horne to teach participants how to:

 - Apply knowledge of mathematics, science, and engineering to applications of geothermal energy.

 - Formulate and solve engineering problems related to applications of geothermal energy.

 - Use the techniques, skills, and modern engineering computational tools necessary for engineering practice.

 Dr. Roland Horne is well recognized as an expert in geothermal resources and has been the Director of the Stanford Geothermal Program for more than 30 years.
 He has been the Technical Programme Chair of the World Geothermal Congress in 2005, 2010, 2015, and 2021.
 He was the President of the International Geothermal Association (IGA) from 2010 to 2013.